Phone: 855.593.4357 • MyCounselor.Online

 Physical Evaluation.
 It is strongly recommended that you be current on your physical examinations from your personal physician.
 This is important to make sure none of the problems discussed are the result of physical health difficulties.
 Your counselor is not a physician and will not use physical interventions such as medications.
 When medications are appropriate your counselor will work closely with your physician.

-Payment arrangements.
-You will be expected to pay for each session at the time it is held.
+Payment Arrangements.
+You will be expected to pay for each session at or prior to the time it is held.
+Typically the MCO accounting office will charge the payment form you have identified the morning of your appointment for that days session.
 Payment schedules for other professional services will be agreed to when they are requested.
 There will be a $35 check charge for each check returned due to insufficient funds.
-If your account has not been paid for more than 60 days and arrangements for payment have not been agreed upon, MCO has the option of using legal means to secure the payment.
-This may involve hiring a collection agency or going through small claims court.
+If your account has not been paid for more than 30 days and arrangements for payment have not been agreed upon, MCO has the option of using legal means to secure the payment.
+This may involve hiring a collection agency or going to small claims court.
 If such legal action is necessary, its costs will be included in the claim.
-In most collection situations, the only information we release regarding a patient’s treatment is his/her name, the nature of services provided, and the amount due.
+In most collection situations, the only information we release regarding a client’s treatment is his/her name, the nature of services provided, and the amount due.
 If you have a question about these costs please feel free to speak to your counselor.

-Insurance reimbursement.
+Insurance Reimbursement.
 In order for us to set realistic treatment goals and priorities, it is important to evaluate what resources you have available to pay for your treatment.
-If you have a health insurance policy, it may provide some coverage for mental health treatment.
+The services MCO provides are religious-based counseling which may or may not be covered by health insurance.
+If your counselor is state-licensed and it is permitted under your health insurance policy, your insurance may provide some coverage for the treatment you receive.
 MCO will provide you with whatever assistance we can in helping you receive the benefits to which you are entitled; however, you (not your insurance company) are responsible for full payment of MCO fees.
 A receipt will be provided for you to submit to your insurance if you so desire.
-To simplify the claim submission process, MCO has contracted with independent medical billers to process claims on behalf of our clients.
-If you wish to take advantage of this service there is a $5 fee.
-MCO will not contact or submit any information to insurance for you and has no control over the amount of reimbursement you may or may not receive.
+To simplify the claim submission process, the MCO accounting office has a medical biller who can process claims on behalf of our clients.
+If you wish to take advantage of this service there is a $5 fee per claim.
+MCO has no control over the amount of reimbursement you may or may not receive.
 You should carefully read the section in your insurance coverage booklet that describes mental health services.
 If you have questions about the coverage, call your plan administrator.
 You should also be aware that most insurance companies require you to authorize us to provide them with a clinical diagnosis.
 Sometimes MCO must provide additional clinical information such as treatment plans or summaries, or copies of the entire record (in rare cases).
 This information will become part of the insurance company files and will probably be stored in a computer.
 Though all insurance companies claim to keep such information confidential, MCO has no control over what they do with it once it is in their hands.
 In some cases, they may share the information with a national medical information databank.
-MCO will provide you with a copy of any report we submit, if you request it.
+MCO will provide you with a copy of any report we submit if you request it.

 Electronic & Phone Sessions.
 An electronic or phone session is defined as a counseling session conducted via internet video/audio conferencing or telephone.
-Advancements in technology have enabled the use of video counseling and coaching sessions that are very near an in person experience.
+Advancements in technology have enabled the use of video counseling sessions that are very near an in-person experience.
 However, technology does not always cooperate.
 If an electronic session is scheduled and there is a technical difficulty where a video session is not possible, a phone session will be provided as an equivalent service.

 Emergency Sessions.
 An emergency session is defined as a counseling session requested during a time of crisis that is outside of a therapist’s office hours.
 Clients are able to request such sessions in time of need, and, if the therapist is able to accommodate the request, sessions can be conducted during off hours.
 Such sessions are charged at a 150% the therapist’s hourly rate and can be booked for a minimum time of 90 minutes.
 A client also has the option, of seeing another counselor at the center, if they have availability, at the normal hourly rate during office hours to address their emergency.
 This counselor will confer with your regular therapist about the content of such sessions.

 Sexual Conduct.
 Please be informed that any sexual contact between client and therapist of any kind is strictly unethical and is not a part of any recognized therapy.
-Sexual intimacy, including intercourse, fondling or seductive language, is not allowed and should be reported to the State Grievance Board by letter or by phone.
+Sexual intimacy, including intercourse, fondling or seductive language, is not allowed and should be reported.

 Qualifications, credentials, and associations will vary upon who your counselor is.
-Please reference the bios of each professional on the MyCounselor.Online webisite for the qualifications, credentials, and associations of your specific counselor.
+Please reference the bios of each professional on the MyCounselor.Online website for the qualifications, credentials, and associations of your specific counselor.